steverichey/DMLocalizer/readme.md

 * You can use the mouse to move the words around.
 * The left and right arrow keys adjust the alpha threshold, adjust it if the text doesn't look right.
+* Generated files will only work with version 1.4 of Don't Move, which hasn't officially been released yet!
+If you're itching to try something out, shoot me an email.

 # Building